davidawad/statedb/README.md

 }
 ```

+## Progress:

+Here is a chart depicting the progress of each specific state:

+TODO

+## Important information

+It is important to be aware that these may be missing pieces of information, and in the worst case entire sections, for example it is likely not going to contain information for specific counties or any municipalities.

 *Disclaimer:* These codes may not be the most recent version.
 Each individual state may have more current or accurate information.
-I make no warranties or guarantees about the accuracy, completeness, or adequacy of the information contained on this site or the information linked to on the state site.
+I make no warranties or guarantees about the accuracy, completeness, or adequacy of the information contained on this site or the information on the state site.
 Please check official sources.

+I am in no way associated with the Justia Law Center, this dataset is provided for educational and entertainment purposes only.
+I am not an attorney.